jcho431/591-project/README.md

 https://pypi.org/project/macaulay2-jupyter-kernel/

-3. Since Jupyter notebook can only run one kernel at a time by default, we need to install the SoS package to run both the python kernel and Macaulay2 kernel at the same time.
+3. Since Jupyter notebook can only run one kernel at a time by default, we need to install the SoS package to run both the Python kernel and Macaulay2 kernel at the same time.

 https://pypi.org/project/sos/